-In addition, 18,629 independently elected county officials, often referred to as "constitutional officers" or "row officers", provide important leadership and management of specific county functions, such as sheriffs, district attorneys, county attorneys, clerks of the court, assessors, auditors, clerks, recorders, coroners, election administrators and treasurers.
+In addition, 18,629 independently elected county officials, often referred to as "constitutional officers" or "row officers", provide important leadership and management of specific county functions, such as Counties are diverse in structure and how we deliver services to our communities.

+sheriffs, district attorneys, county attorneys, clerks of the court, assessors, auditors, clerks, recorders, coroners, election administrators and treasurers.
 In some cases, these positions may be political or career officials appointed by the county board or another governing body.